rhodyprog4ds/BrownFall22/_sources/syllabus/grading.md

 The third and fourth portfolio checks will cover all of the skills.
 The fourth will be due during finals.
 This means that, if you have achieved mastery of all of the skills by the 3rd portfolio check, you do not need to submit the fourth one.

-Portfolio prompts will be given throughout the class, some will be strucutred questions, others may be questions that arise in class, for which there is not time to answer.
+Portfolio prompts will be given throughout the class, some will be structured questions, others may be questions that arise in class, for which there is not time to answer.

 #### TLDR